What is Telemetry?

 What is OpenTelemetry?

 OpenTelemetry is a Cloud Native Computing Federation (CNCF) project started in 2019.
-The scope of the OpenTelemetry project encompasses how telemetry data is collected, processed, and transmitted.
-The OpenTelemetry project is not involved with how the data is stored, displayed, or used beyond the collection and transmission phases.
+The OpenTelemetry project covers collecting, processing, and transmitting telemetry data, but doesn’t handle storing, displaying, or using the data beyond collection and transmission.
 OpenTelemetry’s mission is “to enable effective observability by making high-quality, portable telemetry ubiquitous.”